top of page

 • Rider-owned safety vest

-• Proper riding boots
+• Jump specific riding boots

 • Half chaps or tall boots